John Backus, PhD – President & CEO

-John is an Assistant Professor at Rochester Institute of Technology in the College of Health Sciences and Technology (CHST).
-His primary teaching and administrative responsibilities are within the PA program, but he also teaches healthcare related courses for students in other academic programs.
-He is the CHST’s representative on RIT’s International Education Task Force.
+John is an Associate Professor at Rochester Institute of Technology in the College of Health Sciences and Technology (CHST).
+His primary teaching and administrative responsibilities are within the PA program, but he also teaches global health courses for students in other academic programs.
+He is the CHST’s representative on RIT’s International Education Task Force and the faculty advisor for the Global Health Association @ RIT.
 The senior Physician Assistant students have twice selected him as the recipient of the Outstanding Teacher Award.
 He also practices clinically one day a week at the University of Rochester’s Thompson Health affiliate in Canandaigua, NY.

 John went on his first medical mission trip to Jacmel, Haiti in the spring of 2012.
 This made a deep impact on him, giving him an expanded global view of healthcare.
 In November of 2012 and January of 2014, he travelled to Liberia with a company called EarthSource Minerals, Int’l, to do an assessment of the status of healthcare and medical education in the country.
 John also connected with the Liberia National Physician Assistant Association (LINPAA) and was granted a license to practice medicine in Liberia as a PA.

 John now serves as the Director of Medical and Dental Operations for one of OWO’s partners, Restore Haiti, and is also a Board Member of that organization.